-Other dark stores are designed more like warehouses.
+Others are designed more like warehouses.
 They can be completely automated, using robots to pick and pack online orders, or hybrid models, utilizing autonomous carts to gather items before sending them to the pickers who prepare the order for delivery or pickup.

 The Benefits of the Dark Store Model

 Dark stores are designed to make the shopping experience, from order to fulfillment, as smooth and efficient as possible for customers and businesses alike.
 With this, incorporating the dark store model as a part of an overall retail strategy comes with a variety of advantages.